Al Mayadeen English

 Hezbollah's chief emphasized that the US brought along demands designed to weaken Lebanon, the Resistance movement, and the Lebanese people as a whole, as they solely benefit "Israel's" interests.

-He also discussed the contents of US Envoy Tom Barrack's third memorandum, which he characterized as "worse" than the previous two versions.
+He also discussed the contents of US Envoy Tom Barrack's third memorandum, which he described as "worse" than the previous two versions.
 Sheikh Naim Qassem pointed out that one of its key demands requires Hezbollah to dismantle half of its military infrastructure within a month, with the agreement only then requiring "Israel" to withdraw from only three strategic locations out of the five it is currently occupying.

 Yielding to external pressure erodes sovereignty